A Civil Action - The Woburn Toxic Trial > Learning Modules > Groundwater Flow

 Evaluating sources of impacts to Wells G & H

-To make arguments regarding the potential sources of TCE, the plaintiffs' expert had to define the subsurface geology, the hydrology of the area, and assemble evidence indicating that TCE was used at both the Riley / Beatrice and W.R.
+To make arguments regarding the potential sources of TCE, the plaintiffs' expert had to define the subsurface geology, the surface and subsurface, and show that TCE was used at both the Riley / Beatrice and W.R.
 Grace properties.
-Counsel for the plaintiffs was able to identify Grace employee's who were involved with on-site TCE disposal activities.
-However, the plaintiffs' council were not able to directly link disposal of wastes on the Riley 15-acre property with activities at the tannery itself.
-Keep in mind that Judge Skinner separated the trial into three phases (more information) and proving the connection between the contaminants migrating to Wells G and H during the first phase of the trial required to proceed to the remaining two trial phases.
-The ATSDR report, which was prepared three years after the trial, is a good illustration of how difficult it is to conclusively assess risk from a specific source at the Woburn site.
+Counsel for the plaintiffs was able to identify Grace employees involved with on-site TCE disposal activities.
+However, the plaintiffs' counsel was not able to directly link disposal of wastes on the Riley 15-acre property with activities at the tannery itself.
+Keep in mind that Judge Skinner separated the trial into three phases (more information here) and proving the connection between the contaminants migrating from these properties to wells G and H during the first phase of the trial was a requirement to proceed to the next phase.
+The ATSDR report, which was prepared three years after the trial, is a good illustration of how difficult it is to conclusively assess risk from a specific contaminant source at the Woburn site.

 Student Assignment